readium/readium-js/README.md

 as well as the "Almond" lightweight AMD loader ( https://github.com/jrburke/almond ).

-This means that the full RequireJS library ( http://requirejs.org ) is not actually needed to bootstrap the AMD modules at runtime, as demonstrated by the HTML file in the `build-output-usage-example` folder (trimmed for brevity):
+This means that the full RequireJS library ( http://requirejs.org ) is not actually needed to bootstrap the AMD modules at runtime, as demonstrated by the HTML file in the `dev` folder (trimmed for brevity):

 ```html
 <html>